 Staying in a foreign land to train as a full-time student pilot will require you more money added to your flight training cost.

 You will have to count extra for renting a house, for food and many other expenses.

 Another thing to consider is:

-SO, in that case, you may save money by staying in your comfort but being not able to fly often will result in repeating lessons in your flight training.
+So, in that case, you may save money by staying in your comfort, but not being able to fly often will result in repeating lessons in your flight training.

 If you have a gap of 1-2 weeks between each flight, you will likely forget your lessons and have to repeat your flying lessons.